streambim/streambim-widget-api/README.md

 ### `getSpaces()`
 Returns a promise which is resolved with an array of GUIDs of the spaces the user's camera is currently inside.
 The spaces are sorted form the smallers to the largest.

+### `getObjectInfo(guid)`
+Returns a promise which is resolved with an object with various information about the object.

 ### `gotoObject(guid)`
 It the GUID is for a space, the camera is moved to the center of the space.
 If the GUID is for an object, the camera is moved and rotated to look at the object.